-Broilers: Birds grown for obtaining meat are called broilers.
+Broilers : Birds grown for obtaining meat are called broilers.
 They can be used after 6-8 weeks from their birth.

-Layers: Birds grown for obtaining egg are called layers.
-They can be used after 20 weeks when sexual maturity has been attempt to lay eggs.
+Layers: Birds grown for obtaining eggs are called layers.
+They can be used after 20 weeks when sexual maturity has been attempted to lay eggs.

-Most of the broilers and layers are cross-breed.
+Most of the broilers and layers are cross-bred.